Gustav Sobottka

-Gustav Sobottka (12 July 1886 – 6 March 1953) was a German politician in East Germany.
-He was a member of the Communist Party and was in exile during the Nazi era.
-He returned to Germany in 1945 as head of the Sobottka Group and later worked in the East German government.
+Gustav Sobottka (12 July 1886 – 6 March 1953) was a German politician, a member of the Communist Party of Germany in exile during the Nazi era who returned in 1945 as head of the Sobottka Group and later worked in the East German government.

 Early life

 Gustav Sobottka was born in Turowen (Turowo), in the administrative district of Johannisburg (Pisz) in East Prussia.
 His father, Adam Sobottka, was a roofer and day laborer, his mother was Auguste Sobottka.
 In 1895, the family moved to Röhlinghausen, today the southwestern part of Herne, in the Ruhr region.
 The family were Muckers Pietists, a pious movement within the Lutheran church.
 Sobottka was confirmed in 1901 and began working in the coal mines that same year.
 In 1909, he married Henriette, née Schantowski, called "Jettchen" (9 March 1888 – 15 September 1971).
 He and his wife had a daughter and two sons.
 In World War I Sobottka served in the German Army from August 1914 to November 1918.